 Therefore, since it is always difficult to predict when a recession will take place, investors use data such as this to predict when it will happen.

-Finally, the yield curve is one of the many market factors that could point to a recession.
+- Finally, the yield curve is one of the many market factors that could point to a recession.
+The others include for example the jobless claims, consumer spending and capital investments.